 Section 4 – Helping People to Change

 Section 4 goes more deeply into techniques for change, which means helping clients to use better ways of thinking and relating to others so as to improve their life skills and coping skills.
 Part of this skill set is drawn from life coaching.
 Clients can also be shown how to monitor their behaviour and thoughts using charts and diaries, how to organise progressive tasks for change, and how to give themselves rewards.
 The unit also looks at the middle and termination stages of counselling with guidelines on how to navigate through these phases with the client, leaving the client with skills for self-

 Section 5 – Special Issues in Counselling

 Section 5 contains important topics for the counsellor to be aware of.
 The following topics are introduced: progressive relaxation, mental relaxation, mindful breathing, crisis management, gender and culture in counselling, ethical issues concerning duty of care, further training and supervision, use of technology (counselling over the internet), and professional development.
 Awareness of these factors can help the student decide what type of additional training he/she would like to do next.
 Appendices are provided on selected additional topics that are not part of the assessment.
 These include: autism; breathing problems; PTSD; stress breakdown; the highly sensitive person.
 Additional recommended reading is suggested.

 Successful graduates will receive the Certificate in Counselling and Helping Skills awarded by UK College of Holistic Training which is a private UK qualification.
-The college is accredited by the International Association for Distance Learning.
 The course is accredited by ACCPH.
 Course graduates may use the postnominal designation Cert.
 C.H.S.